Calendly books a slot, but it can't know the Norfolk Broads tour depends on the tide and the weather

 Exactly what you get

 Booking software that confirms a slot only when everything a booking truly depends on lines up: the boat, the skipper, passenger capacity, the tide window, the weather.
 Multi-resource conflicts that generic tools can't see are caught before they become double-bookings, and capacity limits stop a tour or venue overselling.
 Customers book and reschedule themselves, deposits and cancellations are handled cleanly, and it integrates with your payments, custom CRM, and accounting software for a complete flow.
-For experience businesses it can feed business intelligence dashboards so you see which sessions, conditions, and times actually fill.
+For experience businesses it can feed business intelligence (BI) dashboards so you see which sessions, conditions, and times actually fill.

 How to choose a developer in Norwich